sayanth-t-m/Sayanth-T-M/README.md

 # Sayanth T M

-👋 Hello, I'm Sayanth T M, a passionate software engineer and developer hailing from Kannur, Kerala, India.
-Currently, I'm pursuing a B.Tech in Computer Science Engineering (CSE), and my journey in the tech world is an exciting one.
+👋 Hello, I'm Sayanth T M, an enthusiastic student hailing from Kannur, Kerala, India.
+Currently, I'm pursuing a B.Tech in Computer Science Engineering (CSE), and my journey into the tech world is an exciting one.

 ## About Me